-Options on derivative markets are valued at the clearing price on the day of the valuation.
+Options on derivative markets are valued on the basis of the clearing price on the day of the valuation.

 .
 Currency futures

 The contracts are valued at the exchange rate on the valuation date, taking into account the amortisation of the swap point.